nikosbaskozos/nmf-decomposer/README.md

 # NMF Decomposer for Ableton Live — Manual by Claude

 A Max for Live device that splits audio into spectral components using FluCoMa's NMF.
-It builds the components as new tracks in your Set and feeds a real-time NMF filter running on the track.
+It builds the components as new tracks in your Set and/or feeds a real-time NMF filter running on the track.

-**Requires:** Ableton Live 12.0.5+, Max with FluCoMa installed.
+**Requires:** Ableton Live 12.0.5+, Max for Live with FluCoMa installed.
 **Files:** the device (.amxd) and `nmf-device.js` in the same folder.
 **Tip:** keep the Max Console open — the device narrates every step.
 Analysis is mono: stereo sources use the left channel.